 - She easily takes down Agent Venom in the Spider-Island storyline.
 Her Sonic Scream is especially effective on the Symbiote, and she beats Flash down while he is left weak and vulnerable from it.
 He didn't do much better even with the Symbiote's help though.
 She also easily takes down Captain America in a fist-fight, with him only managing to hit her once via sneak attack.
 Had Agent Venom not come to his rescue, stabbing The Queen from behind with Cap's shield, he almost certainly would have died.

 - Dating Catwoman: This was assumed to be the case by New York at first.
-Her first kiss with Spider-Man was caught on the news and shortly afterwards it was all anyone was talking about.
+Her first kiss with Spider-Man was caught on the news and shortly afterwards it was all anyone was talking about, with many believing that the two of them were now a couple.
 But, everyone thought it was Spider-Man who kissed Queen instead of the other way around like it really was, even Mary Jane and Aunt May.
 In reality it is averted.
 Despite her flirting and beauty Spider-Man is not attracted to her at all and finds her just as disgusting as his other enemies, she just forces herself on him regardless.

 - Deadpan Snarker: After defeating the mutated Spider-Man by knocking him through a building, she lifts him up telekinetically and says she told him he'd fall for her, "like a ton of bricks."